-The identified risks and adopted policies set the structure for the forth step of the process - Risk-based monitoring.
-Risk are monitored utilizing various tools and methods best suited for the respective risk domains, eg self-assessments, audits, risk and control diagnostics, legal reviews, sustainability reviews and/or are subject to other monitoring activities throughout the year.
+The identified risks and adopted policies set the structure for the fourth step of the process - Risk-based monitoring.
+Risk are monitored utilizing various tools and methods best suited for the respective risk domains, eg self-assessments, audits, risk and control diagnostics, and/or are subject to other monitoring activities throughout the year.

 Monitoring permeates all levels throughout the organization and is performed by different functions depending on whether it is related to operational or financial reporting matters.
 Below please find some examples of monitoring within Securitas:

 - The Board of Directors plays an important role in the ongoing process of identifying and evaluating significant risks faced by the Group and the effectiveness of related controls.